frankligy/Linux_HandBook_Bioinformatics/examples/13_conda.md

 conda install -c bioconda scanpy

 # pip install (make sure using the write pip and matched with the python interpretator)
+unset PYTHONPATH    # make sure to not look for shared python folder export PYTHONNOUSERSITE="literallyanyletters"   # make sure to not use user pip install --no-cache-dir sctriangulate
-pip install --no-cache-dir sctriangulate  # make sure to unset the PYTHONPATH global variable to make it fully isolated python3.7 -m pip install sctriangulate pip install --upgrade sctriangulate pip uninstall sctriangulate
+python3.7 -m pip install sctriangulate pip install --upgrade sctriangulate pip uninstall sctriangulate